Last modified January 29, 2024 by Shelly Wolfe

 }

-In-app messages and Conversations
+In-app messages

-If you want to display an in-app message or Conversation as soon as your view is ready, you must trigger the display event when the view controller is in the viewDidAppear state and not in viewDidLoad state.
+If you want to display an in-app message as soon as your view is ready, you must trigger the display event when the view controller is in the viewDidAppear state and not in viewDidLoad state.

-In-app message and conversation deeplinks
+In-app message deeplinks

-When creating in-app messages and Conversations in Swrve, you can configure message buttons to direct users to perform a custom action when clicked.
+When creating in-app messages in Swrve, you can configure message buttons to direct users to perform a custom action when clicked.
 For example, you might configure a button to direct the app user straight to the app store to provide a rating.

 Once the custom URL scheme is set, your app can receive and direct users from outside of the app.